Softsun2/personal-website-blog/README.md

 ## Todo

--   [ ] Responsive styling that actually works
+-   [X] Responsive styling that actually works
     -   [x] Use css `scale()` and javascript!
-        -   [ ] Design is not good/intuitive to use
+        -   [X] Design needs to be better/intuitive to use
     -   [ ] Nothing should ever be cut off the screen
     -   [ ] Nothing should require scrolling
     -   [ ] Switching layouts feels natural and desired